ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 as premature expiration of certificates on affected hosts.
 An attacker may also manipulate other data in flight to disrupt service and cause de-synchronisation.
-Message authentication with regular key rotation should mitigate both of these cases; however consideration SHOULD also be made for hardware-based timestamping.
+Message authentication with regular key rotation should mitigate both of these cases; however consideration should also be made for hardware-based timestamping.

 ## Denial of Service and Amplification